 Our grief heals a little more each time we engage with it, and that enables us to discover the new person we have become, gain strength, and find purpose in our lives after the loss.

-If you would like to initiate this journey of hope and healing, click on the contact tab to book either an in person or virtual appointment at 338.
+If you would like to initiate this journey of hope and healing, click the button below to book either an in person or virtual appointment at 338.

 GRIEF EDUCATION FOR GROUPS